| Kent Good Times Dispatch

 land in Arusha and was able to purchase it through private donations.

 Now funds are being raised for a new, larger school.
+That is where Mr. Diehl hopes Americans will help.

 On June 6, he and two other friends will begin a 3787-mile bicycle trek